 One room bears the scars of grenade fragments when sailors committed suicide.

-Strolling through the place where thousands died without hope brought back some of the uncomfortable feelings I experienced at the crematorium at Auschwitz.
+Not to equate the two situations, however strolling through the place where thousands died without hope brought back some of the uncomfortable feelings I experienced at the crematorium at Auschwitz.
 Still, for those with an interest in history or WWII who travel to Okinawa, a visit to the Japanese Naval Underground Headquarters is a must.
 A visit highlights the horrors of war and underscores the necessity of pursuing peace.